Kaljurand/Diktofon/README.md

 Permissions
 -----------

-Diktofon requires the storage and microphone permissions.
-The first is essential to allow Diktofon to store the audio files and their transcriptions.
-The second is needed only if Diktofon is used as a recorder.
-Note that currently Diktofon does not ask for these permissions, instead they must to be enabled via the general Android Settings menu.
+Diktofon requires the storage permission.
+It is essential to allow Diktofon to store the audio files and their transcriptions.